-Columbia University Libraries makes EndNote available to all current students, faculty, and staff, free of charge with a valid Columbia University UNI and password.
-There is no limit to the number of copies EndNote that you may download.
+Columbia University makes EndNote available to all current students, faculty, and staff, free of charge with a valid Columbia University UNI and password.
+The current version available is EndNote 9.
+Clicking on the links below will take you to a log-in page - enter your UNI and password to begin the download.

 To use the Find Full Text tool to search all of Columbia University's subscribed electronic resources the OpenURL and proxy information will need to be edited.